-From there you can take you income and continue to pour money into Wealthsimple and be completely worry free with your investing.
+From there you can take your income and continue to pour money into Wealthsimple and be completely worry-free with your investing.
 By retirement, you will have a nice nest egg for retirement plus your 401k alternative.

 Alternative Retirement Plan #2 – The 5 Year Plan

 All retirement plans have one major flaw in common.
 It takes a lot of time to build up a head of steam.
 Not just a lot of time – a lifetime.
 But with this specialized plan for 6 figure earners, all premiums are made in the first 10 years.
 This plan uses OPM – other people’s money (a loan) so the account has built up a full head of steam early on.

 Most people can only build a business using a loan, and a loan for retirement makes for one of the best plans you’ve never heard of.
 By applying for a loan in the front end, you can secure a lifetime of a ton of money after paying premiums for only 5 years, while the lender pays premiums for 10 years.

 The plan works like this.
 You pay premiums for 5 years only.
 The lender matches your premiums for 5 years and then doubles it for years 5-10.
 The lender pays $3 for every dollar of yours.

 Then in years 11-15, they get their money back with interest.
 Since the collateral for the loan is the policy, there is no risk for the lender.
 And the loan will not affect your credit.
 By dumping in all the premiums within the first 10 years, the money grows at breakneck speed.

 As an example, a 30-year-old male in good health will pay premiums of $20,000/yr for 5 years only and retire with an income of $207,000 per year from ages 65-90 and still have a life insurance policy with $1.2M in cash.
 This could be one of the many financial issues of DINKS.

 What if the market doesn’t do so well?
 The company also runs an illustration showing you how much you can retire with under a “Great Depression” scenario.